 Artist's Statement

-The immediacy of a pencil line on a scrap of paper is so appealing.
-I very much like the way you can record an instant observation or doodle away your unconscious thoughts.
-These preliminary lines or collection of ‘marks’ can capture so much.
-In my opinion they are equally as important as any completed works, and in many instances can be the starting point for many.
-This may be why I enjoy making original prints, particularly etchings and engravings, because they are very much a ‘drawing’ based medium.
+The immediacy of a pencil line on a scrap of paper is so appealing, and unlike the painting process, I am attracted to the way you can instantly record or doodle away your thoughts and observations.
+This preliminary collection of ‘marks’ and lines can capture so much, and in my opinion can be equally as important as many completed works.
+This may be why I enjoy making etchings and engravings, because they are very much a ‘drawing’ based medium.

 As with many artists, my interests and influences are wide and varied.
 Initially I was attracted to the landscapes of Oliviero Masi, after seeing his etchings in a London gallery.
 Gallery owner Lee Brews arranged for me to work for him in Milan.
 Preparing and printing Oliviero's plates in the day, then using his facilities for myself in the evening.
 Although I did not fully appreciate this at the time, working for an established printmaker was extremely fortuitous and inspirational.